Princeton Tigers men's basketball: Arenas

 Princeton originally played its home games at University Gymnasium until it burned down in 1944.
 Hobey Baker Memorial Rink served as the interim home court for the 1945–46 and 1946–47 seasons until Dillon Gymnasium was built.
-The 6,800-seat Jadwin Gymnasium hosted the Tigers for the first time on January 25, 1969 against the Penn Quakers men's basketball team.
+The 6,800-seat Jadwin Gymnasium hosted the Tigers for the first time on January 25, 1969, against the Penn Quakers men's basketball team.
 It continues to be the team's home court.

 Ivy League

-The Tigers have played against their Ivy League foes for over a century.
+The Tigers have played against their Ivy League rivals for over a century.